rwx-research/captain/README.md

       --github-job-matrix string   the JSON encoded job-matrix from Github --github-job-name string     the name of the current Github Job -h, --help                       help for captain
-      --suite-name string          the name of the build- or test-suite
+      --suite-id string            the id of the test suite

 Use "captain [command] --help" for more information about a command.
 ```